Frodsham: Religion

-There is one Anglican church in Frodsham, St Laurence's on Church Road, Overton.
-Frodsham Methodist Church is on Kingsley Road, also just outside the centre of Frodsham in the Five Crosses/Overton area of the town.
+There is one Anglican church in Frodsham, St Laurence's on Church Road, Overton, which is Grade I listed..
+The building dates from the 12th century, though there was a church listed in the 11th century Domesday survey.
+It Frodsham Methodist Church is on Kingsley Road, also just outside the centre of Frodsham in the Five Crosses/Overton area of the town.
 The town has, in the past, had a number of Methodist churches built to replace older chapels.
 Most recent to close were Trinity Wesleyan Methodist Chapel (later Trinity Methodist Church) and Bourne Primitive Methodist Chapel (later Bourne Methodist Church).
 The spire of Trinity is still a visible landmark in the town.
 The Roman Catholic church is St. Luke's in High Street.
 There are two Evangelical churches, Main Street Community Church and King's Church (Free Methodist) on Chester Road.